Most mornings I exercise on a path near my home and practice how to persevere when you feel like giving up.

 In God’s world winning does not measure greatness.
 Love does.

-The way to walk out our faith is staying on the path God has designed for us.
+How do you persevere in faith?
+The way to walk out our faith is to stay on the path God has designed for us.

 A friend was in the Amsterdam airport years ago and noticed an elderly lady alone in baggage claim.
 He approached her and asked if she needed help with her luggage.
 As she turned to him, he realized it was Mother Teresa; standing alone humbly waiting her turn and declining his help.
 No fanfare, no entourage just a sweet servant of God.
 A person who learned how to persevere in faith most of her life.